-WA, or WB - Winchester disk boot.
-This command is used to boot a Winchester disk, if available.
-WA is used for a WD1002A-WX1 controller, while WB would be used for a WD1002-HDO controller.
+WA, WB, or WD - Winchester disk boot.
+These commands are used to boot a Winchester disk, if available.
+WA and WB are used for a WD1002A-WX1 controller (WA boots from the first hard drive, WB from the second if you have one), while WD would be used for a WD1002-HDO controller.